Breast Cancer Awareness Month- Are You Aware You Can Reduce Your Breast Cancer Risk?

-Maybe we do something special for someone getting treatment, such as sending a healthy cancer gift box from Rock the Treatment.
+Maybe we do something special for someone getting treatment, such as sending a helpful cancer gift box from Rock the Treatment.

 Maybe the best gift you can give during Breast Cancer Awareness Month is to yourself; The gift of knowledge and education.
 There is no better time to learn about breast cancer prevention and things you can do to potentially lower your risk of being that 1 in 8 women who will get breast cancer.

 How You Can Try and Reduce Your Breast Cancer Risks

 The Mayo Clinic offers many suggestions to try and reduce the risk of breast cancer.
 Like many cancers, some factors that contribute to breast cancer involve lifestyle choices.
 You might be able to eliminate some of the risks with simple changes in your habits.
 Let’s look at the Mayo Clinic’s suggestions about reducing the risk of breast cancer.